A Foodcentric Life

 Sally Cameron

 Delightful bite-sized bombs of healthy fat, protein and fiber, these balls make a great snack with no baking required.
 A cool tool called a disher makes them a snap to make, but you can use a tablespoon too.
 See link in post for the disher.
-This recipe makes approximately 18 balls and doubles easily.
+This recipe doubles easily.

 Print Recipe Pin Recipe